armindarvish/consult-gh/README.md

         -   `consult-gh-preview-key`

             This is similar to `consult-preview-key` but only for `consult-gh`.
-By default it is set to the value of consult-preview-key to keep consistent experience across different consult packages, but you can set this variable explicitly for consult-gh For example if you have turned preview on by setting `consult-gh-show-preview` to t, but you still only want to see previews on demand, you can set `consult-gh-preview-key` to the key binding that shows the preview.
+By default it is set to the value of consult-preview-key to keep consistent experience across different consult packages, but you can set this variable explicitly for consult-gh
+            For example if you have turned preview on by setting `consult-gh-show-preview` to t, but you still only want to see previews on demand, you can set `consult-gh-preview-key` to the key binding that shows the preview.
 Here is an example using "M-o" as preview key.
 With this setting, previews are shown only when you hit "M-o".

-            ```emacs-lisp
                 (setq consult-gh-show-preview t)
                 (setq consult-gh-preview-key "M-o")
-            ```

             Note that getting previews is resource heavy since it has to make an api call to github and get contents of a file.
 If you set a specific key for `consult-gh-preview-key`, this api call and downloading the content is done only when you hit the key binding.

         -   `consult-gh-confirm-before-clone`

             This is a boolean determining whether Consult-GH asks for path and directory name before cloning a repository.
 By default it is set to `t`, meaning that Consult-GH asks the user for the path to clone a repository and the name to give the directory.
 However, if you don't want consult-gh to ask you every time you clone a repository, you can set this variable to `nil`, in which case Consult-GH clones repositories at `consult-gh-default-clone-directory` (see below) with the name of the repository itself.
             Note that setting this variable to `nil` along with setting  `consult-gh-default-clone-directory` to a directory where you keep all your repositories, allows quick cloning of multiple repositories (possibly even from different accounts on GitHub).

         -   `consult-gh-default-clone-directory`